ACCIDENTAL DROWNING

 While Ohio does not have one of the highest rates of drowning, Ohio residents are not immune to accidents.
 From 1998 to 2000, over 300 drowning deaths occurred in the state of Ohio.

-Statistics of near-drownings are difficult to estimate, though community reports suggest over a thousand of near-drowning incidents occur each year in Ohio swimming pools, lakes and rivers.
+Statistics of near-drownings are difficult to estimate, though community reports suggest over a thousand of incidents occur each year in Ohio swimming pools, lakes and rivers.

 Accidental Drowning Lawsuits